mseminatore/TeslaJS/README.md

 ## climate.js

-This sample retrieves and displays data on the HVAC system of the vehicle.
+This sample retrieves and displays the **climate_state** data on the HVAC system of the vehicle.

 Usage: